lesommer/lesommer.github.io/_posts/2023-02-15-research-engineer-ml.md

-Our research group is advertizing for a research engeneer position to work for CNRS at [Institute of Geosciences and Environment](https://www.ige-grenoble.fr/?lang=en), Grenoble, France.
+Our research group is advertizing for a research engineer position to work for CNRS at [Institute of Geosciences and Environment](https://www.ige-grenoble.fr/?lang=en), Grenoble, France.

 ### Mission
 The general mission is to develop coupling strategies for interfacing ocean circulation models with AI-based trainable components.
 The selected candidate will contribute to the MEDIATION project and to the M2LINES project.